wfica/nn-project-muse/project.md

-# Neural Network class project: ICLR 2018 Reproducibility Challenge
+# Project: ICLR 2018 Reproducibility Challenge
+### The final project for Neural Networks and Deep Learning 2017 class at the University of Wrocław
 The aim of this report is to discuss results presented in ['Word translation without parallel data'](https://arxiv.org/pdf/1710.04087.pdf) by A. Conneau, G. Lample, M. Ranzato, L. Denoyer and H. Jegou.
 This notice is a part of a neural network class project.
 The report consists of two parts.
 First, we answer question raised by our teacher.
 Then, we give a summary of our efforts to reproduce results claimed by the authors.

-### Thank you, Google!
-We are thankful that our University faculty was granted Google Cloud Platform Credits, because of that we were able to reproduce the results from the paper.

 ## Part 1: The Teacher's Questions